arthurboss/chordium/docs/cache-architecture.md

 ## Overview

 Chordium implements a sophisticated **frontend-only caching system** using **IndexedDB** for persistent storage, designed to optimize user experience by reducing redundant API calls and improving application responsiveness.
-The caching architecture consists of three specialized cache layers, each optimized for different data types and usage patterns, implemented with a modular, single-responsibility approach where each file contains a single function with clear, meaningful comments.
+The caching architecture consists of three specialized cache layers, each optimized for different data types and usage patterns.

+**Key Achievement**: The system successfully implements a **number-based saved field architecture** (0/1) that provides optimal IndexedDB compatibility, enabling fast index-based filtering for saved chord sheets while maintaining simple boolean semantics in the application layer.

 ## System Architecture